Premium Category Cruise Review

 Next are premium-category cruise lines, such as Holland America Line, Celebrity Cruises and some of the ships in Princess Cruises fleet.
 Typically, premium ships are smaller, carrying 2,000 or fewer passengers, which is why you may consider some of the Princess ships to belong in the Big Ship category.
 Space ratios on premium-category ships are greater, meaning that the ship will feel less crowded, than on big ships.
 You’ll get better bath amenities and other perks.
 Free booze?
 Forget about it on premium cruises.

 Oceania Cruises and Azamara Club Cruises characterize themselves as upper premium.
 You’ll get a little more, such as speciality coffees at no charge, wine with dinner (on Azamara), gratuities (on Azamara) and a few other perks.
+Viking Ocean Cruises, on the other hand, has arguably created a new category between upper premium and luxury.

 You will get free booze on luxury lines that operate small ships – Seabourn, Silversea Cruises, Regent Seven Seas Cruises and, since the spring of 2012, Crystal Cruises.
 You’ll also get larger staterooms, better bath amenities, even greater space ratios than on premium-category ships and pampering aplenty.
 You’ll typically pay more for a luxury cruise, but not always.